Chatbot Flows

 2. Click on the canvas to place the message.

-4. Enter the message text, URL, and button label.
+4. Fill in the message text, the URL, and the button label.

 FieldDescription

-Link Message TextThe text displayed above the link button
+Link Message TextThe text shown above the link button.

 Add an Image